 The film, parodying Tarzan films, and Hammer Film Productions’ “Cavegirl” series, takes place right in the middle of the African jungle, Pinewood studios having been drastically transformed for the occasion.

-Set in 1900, the story is about those five people who go on a jungle expedition.
-One of them is Professor Inigo Tinkle (Frankie Howerd), and ornithologist searching for the rare Oozlum bird (which is, in reality, a mythical creature).
+The Story, set in 1900, is about those five people who go on a jungle expedition.
+One of them is Professor Inigo Tinkle (Frankie Howerd), an ornithologist searching for the rare Oozlum bird (which is, in reality, a mythical creature).
 He is accompanied by his assistant Claude Chumley (Kenneth Connor).
-Leading the theme is Bill Boosey (Sid James) and his African guide Upsidasi (Bernard Bresslaw).
+Leading the team is Bill Boosey (Sid James) and his African guide Upsidasi (Bernard Bresslaw).
 Lady Evelyn Bagley (Joan Sims), who finances the expedition, is also part of the team with her maidservant June (Jacki Pier).
 The adventure won’t be an ordinary one as they will have to deal with a shameless gorilla, angry cannibals, and lots of surprises.
 June will fall in love with Tarzan-like man, Ugg (Terry Scott), who turns out to be more than just a jungle boy.